SteeltoeOSS/Samples/Security/src/AspDotNet4/CloudFoundrySingleSignon/README.md

 > cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish
 ```

-> Note: The provided manifest(s) will create an app named `single-signon-4x` and attempt to bind it to the user-provided service `myOAuthService`.
+> Note: The provided manifest(s) will create an app named `single-signon` and attempt to bind it to the user-provided service `myOAuthService`.

 ## What to expect - CloudFoundry